zaiisao/Documentation/en/Video/image_enhancement_android.md

 ```java
 mRtcEngine.setBeautyEffectOptions(true, new BeautyOptions(LIGHTENING_CONTRAST_NORMAL, 0.5F, 0.5F, 0.5F));
 ```

+## Sample Code

+Agora provides an open source sample code that implements image enhancement.
+You can go to the [OpenLive-Android Github Repo](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android) to download it.

 ## Considerations
 This API method has return values.
 If the method call fails, the return value is < 0.